dsuarez01/nlp_project/README.md

-Run the clustering_and_date_classification.ipynb (the initial data processing csv has already been made and saved in the zip).
-When mounting your drive, change the link to the path to this entire zip folder to your own local path to this zip.
+Download our data here: [insert link].
+Run the clustering_and_date_classification.ipynb in Google Colab (the initial data processing csv has already been made and saved in the zip).
+When running the code block to mount your drive, change the link to the path to this entire zip folder to your own local path to this zip.